MicrosoftDocs/azure-devops-docs/docs/pipelines/languages/javascript.md

 If you are able to build your project on your development machine, but are having trouble building it on Azure Pipelines or TFS, explore the following potential causes and corrective actions:

-* Check that the versions of **node** and task runner on your development machine match those on the agent.
+* Check that the versions of **Node.js** and task runner on your development machine match those on the agent.
   You can include command line scripts such as `node --version` in your build pipeline to check what is installed on the agent.
-  Either use the **.Node Tool Installer** (as explained in this guidance) to deploy the same version on the agent, or run `npm install` commands to update the tools to desired versions.
+  Either use the **Node Tool Installer** (as explained in this guidance) to deploy the same version on the agent, or run `npm install` commands to update the tools to desired versions.

 * If your builds fail intermittently while restoring packages, either npm registry is having issues or there are